Peronosclerospora philippinensis: Human relevance

 Corn is an important staple food for the world, especially for the Philippines, being the primary crop for 20% of the population.
-In the Philippine epidemic from 1974-1975, Philippine downy mildew cost the nation 8% of the total yield, accounting to 205,470 metric tons, or $22,601,700.
+In the Philippine epidemic from 1974 to 1975, Philippine downy mildew cost the nation 8% of the total yield, accounting to 205,470 metric tons, or $22,601,700.
 Because of its high destruction and high percentages of infection, P. philippinensis threatens agriculture worldwide.
 Funding has been focused on studies to identifying the minimal effective use of fungicide.
 Other scientists have looked at inheritable resistance as a preventive effort or its effects on other crop exports, like sugarcane.

-As of 2010, this disease is on the USDA APHIS Plant Pathogen Select Agent List.
-There are provisions for the USDA to treat the introduction of P. philippinensis into the country as an act of bioterrorism because of the possible effect it could have on natural flora and on national agriculture.
-Because of this status, there is currently no budget for studies of this disease in the United States.
+Until 2025, this disease was on the USDA APHIS Plant Pathogen Select Agent List, which included provisions for the USDA to treat the introduction of P. philippinensis into the country as an act of bioterrorism because of the possible effect it could have on natural flora and on national agriculture.
+Because of this status, there has been no budget for studies of this disease in the United States.